 The most monumental fountain of Argos was built at the site where the aqueduct reached the town near the upper end of the theatre;

-a colossal statue of Emperor Hadrian stood at the centre of the fountain; the emperor was portrayed as Diomedes holding the Palladium, the image of Athena which protected the City of Troy and which Diomedes stole together with Ulysses, thus paving the way to the fall of the city.
+a colossal statue of Emperor Hadrian stood at the centre of the fountain; the Emperor was portrayed as Diomedes holding the Palladion, the image of Athena which protected the City of Troy and which Diomedes stole together with Ulysses, thus paving the way to the fall of the city.
+The Romans claimed that Aeneas had brought the statue with him to Italy and they entrusted it to the Vestals.

 The excessive size and unsatisfactory acoustics of the theatre led to the construction of an odeon, a covered auditorium for musical and theatrical performances; it was built on the site of a previous small open air theatre or most likely a bouleterion, a place for public meetings.
 The odeon in its final aspect (early IIIrd century AD) could seat an audience of 1,800.